I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 Conclusion

-I created an environment for connecting remotely from Kiro IDE using Amazon SageMaker Unified Studio.
+I set up an environment for connecting remotely from Kiro IDE using Amazon SageMaker Unified Studio.

 It's great that you can connect from your local Kiro simply by enabling remote access when creating a space.

-In addition, the idle timeout feature that automatically reduces billing when unused is also a welcome feature for a remote server.
+In addition, the idle timeout feature that automatically reduces charges when not in use is also a welcome feature for a remote server.

 Share this article